yugabyte/bank-of-anthos/DEMO.md

     done
     ```

-1. If _not_ using Open Source YugabyteDB, you will need to install your enterprise cluster and edit the postgres URIs in accounts-db.yaml and ledger-db.yaml with appropriate hostname, port, username, and password.
-The jdbc URL as well as the POSTGRES_* environment variables matter.
+1. If _not_ using Open Source YugabyteDB, you will need to install your enterprise cluster and edit the postgres URIs in `accounts-db.yaml` and `ledger-db.yaml` with appropriate hostname, port, username, and password.
+The jdbc URI as well as the POSTGRES_* environment variables matter.

     Important notes:
-    * You _must_ have a database password; empty passwords are not permitted.
+    * You _must_ have a database password; empty passwords will not work.
     * If the URI begins with `postgresql:` then you put the username and password into the URI itself (as well as the other lines in that file).
     * If the URI begins with `jdbc:` then that is a SPRING_DATASOURCE URI that _does not_ include the username and password; those go in separate variables on other lines (only).
     * The values for the `POSTGRES_*` environment variables duplicate what's in the jdbc URI, but that's the way it is.
     * Keep "double quotes" around things that already have them: don't try to be clever.

 1. Deploy the pods to GKE.
 You will need to tell skaffold the name of your GCP project's [image registry](https://skaffold.dev/docs/environment/image-registries/).
-The registry name can be determined by navigating to your project's Container Registry and clicking on the copy icon next to the repository to get the full name.
+The registry name can be determined by navigating to your project's Container Registry and observing your browser's address bar to get the full name.

     ```
-    skaffold run --default-repo gcr.io/dataengineeringdemos/yugabyte
+    skaffold run --default-repo gcr.io/yb-americas-presales/yugabyte
     ```

+   GKE Container Registry visibility should be set to **Public** under Settings.

 1. Setup xCluster replication by running the two steps from the Minikube section above entitled, "Create the database schema on the consumer side" and "Configure xCluster replication".